-- The following projects and programs occur within the Columbia River Basin and are interrelated with, but independent from, this PEA. - Final Environmental Impact Statement on Columbia River System Operations (CRSO), July 2020, evaluated the potential environmental impacts of the operations and maintenance of the 14 federal multi-purpose dams and related facilities within the Columbia River Basin.
-The CRSO Record of Decision (ROD) was issued in September 2020. - The Systemwide Programmatic Agreement for the Management of Historic Properties Affected by Multipurpose Operations of Fourteen Projects of the Federal Columbia River Power System (FCRPS) for Compliance with Section 106 of the National Historic Preservation Act (NHPA) was signed and implemented in 2009. - Final Environmental Impact Statement on Chief Joseph Hatchery Programs, March 2010, Bonneville Power Administration.
-This EIS examines Bonneville's decision to fund the CTCR to construct, operate, and maintain Chief Joseph Hatchery to mitigate for effects on Upper Columbia River summer/fall Chinook salmon and Upper Columbia River spring Chinook salmon affected by the development and operation of the FCRPS. - 27 Bonneville's Fish and Wildlife Program.
-Bonneville provides funding to multiple local, state, 28 Tribal, and federal entities as part of its Fish and Wildlife Program to implement offsite 29 mitigation actions consulted upon in various biological opinions for ESA-listed species.
-The 30 Bonneville Fish and Wildlife Program also funds efforts to protect, mitigate, and enhance fish 31 and wildlife, including non-listed species, affected by the development and operation of the 32 FCRPS, which includes the CRS under the Northwest Power Act.
-These efforts are consistent 33 with the recommendations developed through the NPCC's Fish and Wildlife Program.
-These 34 projects will continue to undergo site-specific environmental compliance analysis prior to 35 implementation.
-This analysis includes review under applicable laws and regulations, such as NEPA.
-36
+The following projects and programs occur within the Columbia River Basin and are interrelated with, but independent from, this PEA:

+- Final Environmental Impact Statement (EIS) on Columbia River System Operations (CRSO), July 2020, evaluated the potential environmental impacts of the operations and maintenance of the 14 federal multipurpose dams and related facilities within the Columbia River Basin.
+The CRSO Record of Decision (ROD) was issued in September 2020. - Systemwide Programmatic Agreement for the Management of Historic Properties Affected by Multipurpose Operations of Fourteen Projects of the Federal Columbia River Power System

-- Final Environmental Assessment to Analyze Impacts of NOAA's National Marine Fisheries 1 - 2 Service Determination that the Confederated Tribes of the Colville Reservation Tribal Resource - 3 Management Plan Meets the Endangered Species Act Tribal § 4(d) Rule, issued February 2017. - 4 The EA analyzed NMFS' decision to approve the CTCR's Tribal Resource Management Plan. - 5 Reclamation completed four categorical exclusion checklists between 2021 and 2024 to 6 distribute funds to the Project Proponents for P2IP activities and authorize placement of P2IP 7 research equipment at Grand Coulee Dam and lands managed by Reclamation. - 8 USACE completed a categorical exclusion checklist in 2022 and issued a real estate out-grant 9 under Department of the Army Permit No. DACW674220014900, which grants U.S. Geological 10 Survey the right to place monitoring equipment in various areas at Chief Joseph Dam Project in 11 connection with a smolt outmigration study (February 1, 2022, and ending January 31, 2026).
+- (FCRPS) for Compliance with Section 106 of the National Historic Preservation Act (NHPA) was signed and implemented in 2009. - United States. v.
+Oregon Management Agreement (2018-2027) provides a framework for managing salmon and steelhead fisheries and hatchery programs in much of the Columbia River Basin.
+The Nez Perce, Umatilla, Warm Springs, Yakama, and Shoshone-Bannock Tribes; the states of Washington, Idaho, and Oregon; and the NMFS, USFWS, and Bureau of Indian Affairs are signatories of the Management Agreement. - Final EIS on Chief Joseph Hatchery Programs, March 2010, Bonneville Power Administration.
+This EIS examines Bonneville's decision to fund the CTCR to construct, operate, and maintain Chief Joseph Hatchery (CJH) to mitigate for effects on Upper Columbia River summer/fall Chinook salmon and Upper Columbia River spring Chinook salmon affected by the development and operation of the FCRPS. - Bonneville's Fish and Wildlife Program.
+Bonneville provides funding to multiple local, state, Tribal, and federal entities as part of its Fish and Wildlife Program to implement off-site mitigation actions consulted upon in various biological opinions (BiOp) for ESA-listed species.
+The Bonneville Fish and Wildlife Program also funds efforts to protect, mitigate, and enhance fish and wildlife, including non-listed species, affected by the development and operation of the FCRPS, which includes the CRS under the Northwest Power Act.
+These efforts are consistent with the recommendations developed through the NPCC's Fish and Wildlife Program.
+These projects will continue to undergo site-specific environmental compliance analysis prior to implementation.
+This analysis includes review under applicable laws and regulations, such as NEPA. - Final Environmental Assessment to Analyze Impacts of National Oceanic and Atmospheric Administration's (NOAA) NMFS Determination that the Confederated Tribes of the Colville Reservation Tribal Resource Management Plan Meets the Endangered Species Act Tribal § 4(d) Rule, issued February 2017.
+The environmental assessment (EA) analyzed the NMFS's decision to approve the CTCR's Tribal Resource Management Plan. - Reclamation completed four categorical exclusion checklists between 2021 and 2024 to distribute funds to the Project Proponents for P2IP activities and authorize placement of P2IP research equipment at Grand Coulee Dam and lands managed by Reclamation. - The USACE completed a categorical exclusion checklist in 2022 and issued a real estate outgrant under Department of the Army Permit No. DACW674220014900, which grants the U.S. Geological Survey the right to place monitoring equipment in various areas at Chief Joseph Dam Project in connection with a smolt outmigration study (February 1, 2022, and ending January 31, 2026).

-Public Involvement 1.4
+1.4 Public Involvement